textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

    ![Download .zip containing the Intelligent vending machines repository](media/git-hub-download-repo.png 'Download ZIP')

+4. Right-click the downloaded zip, select the **Unblock** checkbox, click **OK**

-4. Unzip the contents to the folder **C:\SmartMeter**.
+5. Unzip the contents to the folder **C:\SmartMeter**.

-5. Navigate to the `SmartMeterSimulator.sln` file within the `Hands-on lab\lab-files\starter-project` folder and open it with Visual Studio 2019.
+6. Navigate to the `SmartMeterSimulator.sln` file within the `Hands-on lab\lab-files\starter-project` folder and open it with Visual Studio 2019.

-6. Sign into Visual Studio or create an account, if prompted.
+7. Sign into Visual Studio or create an account, if prompted.

-7. If the Security Warning for SmartMeterSimulator window appears, uncheck _Ask me for every project in this solution_, and select **OK**.
+8. If the Security Warning for SmartMeterSimulator window appears, un-check _Ask me for every project in this solution_, and select **OK**.

    ![The SmartMeterSimulator Security Warning window has the option to "Ask me for every project in this solution" circled.](./media/visual-studio-security-warning.png 'SmartMeterSimulator Security Warning')